 - > I46.
 Drop-out rate

-- > 147.
+- > I47.
 Student progress rate

 - > 148.
 Graduation rate

 - > I49.
 Average length of studies

 - > I62.
 First year drop-out rate

-- > 163.
+- > I63.
 Degree programme efficiency rate

 - > I64.
 Employment rate (AQU Catalunya survey)

 - > I65.
 Work to degree programme suitability rate (AQU Catalunya survey)

 - > I50.
 Student satisfaction

 - > I57.
 Teacher satisfaction

-I66.
+- > I66.
 Graduate satisfaction

 6.1 6.1.
-The learning of programme. utcomes achieved match those intended and the MCQES/MECES level of the degree With respect to subjects: The documentary evidence of student performance shows a high level of achievement of the learning outcomes and very adequately meets the requirements of the level specified in the MCQES for the degree.
-With respect to bachelor's and master's degree final projects: Donation Assessed The documentary evidence of student performance shows that the bachelor's and master's degree final projects correspond very satisfactorily to the learning outcomes and the programme's required level in the MCQES.
-Progressing towards excellence The final-year projects and dissertations (Bachelor's/Master's degrees) follow a subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff.
+The learning of programme. utcomes achieved match those intended and the MCQES/MECES level of the degree Progressing towards excellence The documentary evidence of student per documentary evidence of student per correspond very satisfactorily to the learn in the MCQES.
+The documentary evidence of student per correspond very satisfactorily to the learn in the MCQES.
+The entities participating as internship cer internships.
+With respect to subjects: The documentary evidence of student per achievement of the learning outcomes an specified in the MCQES for the degree.
+With respect to bachelor's and master's of the documentary evidence of student per degree final projects correspond to the degree final projects correspond to the degree final projects correspond to the degree final projects and dissertations With respect to subjects: The documentary evidence of student performance shows a high level of achievement of the learning outcomes and very adequately meets the requirements of the level specified in the MCQES for the degree.
+With respect to bachelor's and master's degree final projects: Dua manaina kawanda The documentary evidence of student performance shows that the bachelor's and master's degree final projects correspond very satisfactorily to the learning outcomes and the programme's required level in the MCQES. = = The final-year projects and dissertations (Bachelor's/Master's degrees) follow a subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff.
 With respect to academic internships: The documentary evidence of student performance shows that the academic internships correspond very satisfactorily to the learning outcomes and the programme's required level in the MCQES.
 The entities participating as internship centres are highly appropriate for the academic internships.
 With respect to subjects: The documentary evidence of student performance shows an adequate level of achievement of the learning outcomes and sufficiently meets the requirements of the level specified in the MCQES for the degree.
 With respect to bachelor's and master's degree final projects: Compliant The documentary evidence of student performance shows that the bachelor's and master's degree final projects correspond to the degree programme's required level in the MCQES.
-Compliant Most final-year projects and dissertations (Bachelor's/Master's degrees) correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff With respect to academic internships: The documentary evidence of student performance shows that the academic internships correspond to the programme's required level in the MCQES.
+Compilant Most final-year projects and dissertations (Bachelor's/Master's degrees) correspond to subject planning that is consistent with the groups and lines of research and/or knowledge transfer of the teaching staff With respect to academic internships: The documentary evidence of student performance shows that the academic internships correspond to the programme's required level in the MCQES.
 Academic internships take place mostly in suitable centres.
-With respect to subjects: Compliant with conditions The documentary evidence of student performance shows an uneven level of achievement of the learning outcomes and there are doubts about whether it meets the requirements of the level specified in the MCQES for the degree.
+Compliant with With respect to subjects:

+conditions The documentary evidence of student performance shows an uneven level of achievement of the learning outcomes and there are doubts about whether it meets the requirements of the level specified in the MCQES for the degree.
+With respect to bachelor's and master's degree final projects: